mciwing/mciwing.github.io/docs/yolo/index.md

         results[0].show()  # display the image
         ```

+#### Segmentation
-- **Object Segmentation**: Precisely delineating the pixels that belong to an object, separating it from the background.
+Precisely delineating the pixels that belong to an object, separating it from the background.

 ???+ example "Example: Segmentation"

     <div class="grid cards" markdown>